Phillips Brooks: Trinity Church, Boston

 In 1869, Brooks accepted the call to serve as rector of Trinity Church, Boston; today, his statue is located on the left exterior of the church.

 Brooks' ambition was to help build a new kind of Protestantism that incorporated insights drawn from the Romantic and liberal theology of the nineteenth century, particularly its celebration of subjective individual experience.
 To this end, he worked to create a physical manifestation of that message in stone and mortar.

 In the 1870s, Brooks became intimately involved in the design and construction of the new Trinity Church on Copley Square in the Back Bay.
 Architect Henry Hobson Richardson drew on Romanesque architectural language to create an architectural masterpiece.
 The interior was richly decorated with murals by John LaFarge and stained glass windows by William Morris and Edward Burne-Jones.
 A repudiation of the cool, classical aesthetic of New England Protestantism, the church was designed to evoke religious sensibilities in the congregation.
 Van Wyck Brooks wrote that the new church represented "the break of the Boston mind with its Puritan past."

-The interior marked a deliberate return to early Christian liturgical principles and symbolism.
-Among the building's notable features was a freestanding liturgical altar.
-This allowed the celebrant to face the congregation during the Eucharist, emphasizing the communal nature of the sacrament rather than the priest acting as intermediary between God and people.
-The church also had a synthronon, a semicircular seating arrangement for priests around the apse that directly mirrors early Christian basilicas.
-Theologically, it represents the collegiality of the priesthood, the idea that ministry is shared among clergy rather than concentrated in a single hierarchical figure.
-With no choir stalls blocking sight lines, the entire assembly could participate more fully in the liturgy.
-These interior features were inspired by St. George's Episcopal Church (Manhattan).

-Until 1888, Trinity Church had no pulpit.
-Brooks preferred to preach his legendary sermons from a modest lectern near the rector's stall on the south side of the chancel.
-By preaching from within the chancel rather than from a towering pulpit, Brooke embodied the Anglican via media between Catholic sacramentalism and the Protestant emphasis on preaching.

 Such was the magnificence of Trinity Church that historian Douglass Shand-Tucci called it "an American Hagia Sophia."